dokastho/reszoom.io/README.md

 - [ x ] deleting resumes
 - [ x ] starting forms
 - [ ] make resumeid key type Number
+- [ ] remove the ? added by delete
 - [ ] starting form "regions" which each have their own class

 down the road...